 This is on the basis that a movement in the internal rating is an updated assessment of the likelihood of default on the Reference Portfolio and the expected loss on the Financial Guarantee.
-The sensitivity is determined by moving the rating unfavourably by either one or three notches on the entire Reference Portfolio (2018: two notches both favourably and unfavourably on a portion of the Reference Portfolio).
+The sensitivity is determined by moving the rating 25bps both favourably and unfavourably on a portion of Reference Portfolio (2019: unfavourably by 550bps on the entire Reference Portfolio).

-Alternative valuations have also been assessed by flexing the assumption on the input base correlation, (the Heterogeneous Method).
+Alternative valuations have also been assessed by flexing the assumption on the input base correlation (the Heterogeneous Method).
 This attempts to capture potential market movements beyond the model assumptions.
-The sensitivity is determined by moving the base correlation both favourably and unfavourably by a certain percentage.
-At 31 December 2018, the sensitivity was determined by moving the base correlation both favourably and unfavourably by 10%.
-Given the change to a base correlation which is calibrated dynamically during 2019, at 31 December 2019, the sensitivity is determined by moving the base correlation both favourably and unfavourably by 5%.
+The sensitivity is determined by moving the base correlation both favourably and unfavourably by 5%.